Krypto (game): Variation for two players

 With a 56 card version, deal 11 hands of 5 cards each face down.
 The last card is the object (goal) for each hand.
 When ready, each player picks up a hand and tries to form a Krypto.
-If he thinks he's got it, he calls out Krypto and the other player must stop looking at his chosen hand.
-The one who called Krypto must show it to the satisfaction of his opponent.
-If he is correct, he puts the hand down on his side of the table and picks up another hand.
-If he does not have a Krypto, you can either just return the hand face down to the table with no penalty or you can penalize the false Kryptoer by subtracting one hand from his total at the end of the round/game.
-At any time, either player may return his hand face down to the table and pick up another one - as often as he wants.
+If a player thinks they’ve got it, they call out Krypto and the other player must stop looking at their chosen hand.
+The one who called Krypto must show it to the satisfaction of their opponent.
+If they are correct, they put the hand down on their side of the table and pick up another hand.
+If they do not have a Krypto, the other player can either just return the hand face down to the table with no penalty or can penalize the false Kryptoer by subtracting one hand from their total at the end of the round/game.
+At any time, either player may return their hand face down to the table and pick up another one - as often as they want.
 When only one hand remains on the table, it is opened face up and the players mentally (without touching the cards) try for a Krypto.

 The winner is the one who has Kryptoed more hands.

 As an optional second round, replace all hands face down and use ZERO as the new goal.
 If you want a third round with the same hands, redo using 100 as a goal.
 You will find zero on the easy side (where speed becomes a specific advantage) and 100 on the difficult side.

 Side point: The original Krypto deck has 52 cards.
 If you have such a deck, play with 10 hands and two rounds with goals set by the other two cards - reveal the goals one at a time for each of the two game rounds.
-Ties can be broken by a Zero round and/or a 100 round.
+Ties can be broken by a round with zero as the goal and/or 100.